A Walk Around Crescent Lake at Disney World

 Crescent Lake is one of the most scenic areas to enjoy at Walt Disney World.
-The stunning lake sits between Epcot and Disney’s Hollywood Studios.
+This stunning lake sits between Epcot and Disney’s Hollywood Studios.

 In this article, we’ll take a virtual walk around Disney’s Crescent Lake.
-This continues our series of articles on getting to know the resorts at Disney World more in-depth.
+Additionally, this continues our series of articles on getting to know the resorts at Disney World more in-depth.

-You may remember that we recently started this series of articles with a walk around Barefoot Bay at Caribbean Beach.
-And we’ll take another walk around Hourglass Lake at Art of Animation when time allows.
+We recently started this series of articles with a walk around Barefoot Bay at Caribbean Beach.
+When time allows, we’ll take another walk around Hourglass Lake at Art of Animation.

 As we make our way around Crescent Lake, I’ll point out a few things like resorts, dining options, recreation, and shopping.
-Additionally, I’ll add a few mentions of dining options that don’t require a reservation.
+Additionally, I’ll add a few tips for restaurants in the area that don’t require a reservation.

 During your visit, you might enjoy having a meal in the area or picking up a treat like an ice cream cone!
 You could even enjoy an evening stroll around the lake right around sunset.

-For starters, the majority of Epcot resorts are centered around Crescent Lake.
-You can see Boardwalk Inn, Beach and Yacht Club, and the Swan and Dolphin at any point around the lake.
+For starters, the Epcot Resort Area is centered around Crescent Lake.
+Those resorts can be seen from any point around the lake.
+They are:

 Additionally, the path around the lake is what you would take to access Epcot and Disney’s Hollywood Studios.
-Epcot’s International Gateway is closest to Disney’s Beach Club.
+For reference, Epcot’s International Gateway is closest to Disney’s Beach Club.

-And the Boardwalk Inn is nearest Hollywood Studios.
-However, all of the resorts in the area are within 5-10 minutes walking distance of each other.
+In comparison, Disney’s Boardwalk Inn is the nearest resort to Hollywood Studios.
+However, all of the resorts in the area are within 5-10 minutes’ walking distance of each other.

 We’ll begin our leisurely walk at the Beach Club.
 This is where you’ll find Crescent Lake’s large white sand beach.
 There are a variety of lounge chairs and a few swings available for anyone to use.